Everything you need to know!

 German Wheat Beer | 5.5% | 2 Litres

 German Wheat Beer | 5.5% | 24 x 33 cl

 Disclaimer: If you are attending in future years, you may not notice how strong the beer is until it’s too late - so best to drink slowly.

 Beer glasses at Oktoberfest contain a litre of beer, and if you want to do it properly, you must hold it by the handle.
 If you’re doing it correctly, you’ll notice a bruise on the top side of your hand the next day.

-Being a server at Oktoberfest is, as you can imagine, is a tough job.
-They have to carry between 7 and 12 glasses at once from morning to night, for 16 days at a time.
+Being a server at Oktoberfest is, as you can imagine, a tough job.
+They must carry between 7 and 12 glasses at once from morning to night, for 16 days at a time.
 But it’s not all bad: rumour has it they can earn up to €10,000 in 16 days.

 50 years ago, the price for a half pint of beer was around £1.
 If you went to the festival demanding that kind of price today, you’d probably be thrown out of most tents.
 Nowadays it’s £10 or £11 a beer at the event - even if you choose to drink it from your shoe.

 As no one can attend Oktoberfest 2021 anyway, why not check out the beers we are offering for our very own Beerwulf Beer Fest?
 You will miss the hustle and bustle of the tents but no long queues and better value beers!